 If the tilde-prefix is a "+", the value of the shell variable PWD replaces the tilde-prefix.
 If the tilde-prefix is a "-", the value of the shell variable OLDPWD, if it is set, is substituted.
-If the characters following the tilde in the tilde-prefix consist of a number N, optionally prefixed by a '+' or a '-', the tilde-prefix is replaced with the corresponding element from the directory stack, as it would be displayed by the dirs builtin invoked with the tilde-prefix as an argument.
-If the characters following the tilde in the tilde-prefix consist of a number N, optionally prefixed by a '+' or a '-', the tilde-prefix is replaced with the tilde-prefix as an argument.
-If the characters following the tilde in the tilde-prefix consist of a number without a leading '+' or '-', '+' is assumed.
+If the characters following the tilde in the tilde-prefix consist of a number N, optionally prefixed by a "+" or a "-", the tilde-prefix is replaced with the corresponding element from the directory stack, as it would be displayed by the dirs builtin invoked with the tilde-prefix as an argument.
+If the characters following the tilde in the tilde-prefix consist of a number without a leading "+" or "-", "+" is assumed.